West Coast Premiere of Julian Schnabel’s Monumental, Transformative Paintings

 Julian Schnabel: Symbols of Actual Life will begin before visitors even enter the Legion of Honor.
 Placed around the vast outdoor colonnade of the museum’s courtyard will be six 24-by-24-foot paintings, architectural and monumental in scale, yet part of an ephemeral natural cycle.
 Painted on found, tarp-like material in the artist’s outdoor studio, they will be exposed to the elements over the four-month run of the exhibition, thus absorbing their own exhibition history.

-A recent series of abstractions are painted on found sack linen, burnt by many hours of exposure to sunlight while covering stalls in a fruit and vegetable market in Mexico.
+A recent series of abstractions are painted on material, burnt by many hours of exposure to sunlight while covering stalls in a fruit and vegetable market in Mexico.
 Works from Schnabel’s The Sky of Illimitableness series (begun in 2012 as a posthumous tribute to Mike Kelley) feature a surrealistically outsized goat — his nod to Diego Velázquez’s A White Horse (1635) — superimposed onto reprints of nineteenth-century wallpaper.
 The series samples Schnabel’s frequent embodiment of classical pictorial elements and his treatment of paintings as time capsules.

 Paintings from Schnabel’s Jane Birkin series (1990) are shaped like the felucca sails the artist encountered during his travels in Egypt, their canvases sourced from the sail cloth Schnabel acquired from the sailors.
 The boat’s name, Jane (already inscribed on the sails), reminded Schnabel of the actress Jane Birkin, and he incorporated her last name along with abstract marks in oil and gesso into his works.
 Presented in the three galleries dedicated to sculpture by Auguste Rodin, the exhibited works represent Schnabel’s response to the physical space and to the eternal themes of desire, love, suffering, death, and redemption that pervade the collection at the Legion of Honor.